Ethan Pocic

-Ethan Pocic (/ˈpoʊzɪk/ POH-zik) (born August 5, 1995) is an American football center for the Cleveland Browns of the National Football League (NFL).
-He played college football at LSU.
+Ethan Pocic (/ˈpoʊzɪk/ POH-zik) (born August 5, 1995) is an American professional football center for the Cleveland Browns of the National Football League (NFL).
+He played college football for the LSU Tigers.
 Pocic has also played the guard position.
-He was drafted in the second round of the 2017 NFL draft by the Seattle Seahawks.
+He was selected by the Seattle Seahawks in the second round of the 2017 NFL draft.

 He was a second-team All-Southeastern Conference selection by SEC coaches as a junior in 2015.
 As a senior in 2016, Pocic was a finalist for the Rimington Trophy.
 That year, he was a first-team All-SEC selection by the Associated Press.